December 28th 2020. I’m deeply involved with running the online New Years Retreat. So here is a post to ponder on.

 During the eighties (yes back then!)
 I was very involved in the Protest movement and things seemed quite simple; I was on the good side, trying to change the world for the better.
 But all the conflict got to me and it wasn’t long after I started a regular meditation/Buddhist practice.

 Ah yes.
 It was the Beatles song Revolution which spoke to me at the time.
 ‘You tell me it’s the institution.
 Well, you know.
-You better free you mind instead’.
-There was a lot of hate and righteous anger about at the time, and there still is.
-One can still change the world for the better by taking part in political action, however taking care with what’s going on in ones mind and heart is crucial Preceptually.
+You better free your mind instead’.
+There was a lot of hate and righteous anger at the time, and they’re still is.
+One can still change the world for the better by taking part in political action, however taking care of what’s going on in one’s mind and heart is crucial Preceptually.
 It is reasonable to have anger come up in the face of injustice and the like, giving vent to it that does harm either to oneself or to others or both, is not a good plan.
-The Noble Eightfold Path is a detailed teaching on keeping the Precepts in body and mind.
+The Noble Eightfold Path is detailed teaching on keeping the Precepts in body and mind.

 However now I’ve taken to asking myself how my life is benefiting others.
 I mentioned to some friends that I don’t ever remember taking the Bodhisattva vows and they laughed.
 Was it like how people used to be conscripted for the army; being plied with drink and waking up the next day; “Oh no what have I done!”?

-People, including devout Buddhist, layer a lot onto the meaning of the Boddhsatva Vows and the taking of them.
+People, including devout Buddhists, layer a lot onto the meaning of the Bodhisattva Vows and the taking of them.
 They can become a koan (spiritual question) in themselves.
-As you ponder below, if being present is enough why have vows.
+As you ponder below if being present is enough why have vows?
 That is the same level of question Zen Master Dogen took to China and came back with the answer embedded in his Universal Recommendations For Zazen (Rules For Mediation).
 I think the answer is simply that we are human and some of us can do with all the help we can find.
-Making vows can help us keep on track, when we’d rather not.
+Making vows can help us keep on track when we’d rather not.
 But vows are not magic, we have to follow through.
 And find compassion when we don’t.